 The Emotional Effect

-Women experience so many different emotions after losing a pregnancy.
-Guilt can be high on the list of emotions.
-Guilt for what could have been done differently, guilt for having so many emotions, or guilt for not feeling the way society expects us to feel.
-There is not a correct way to feel after having a miscarriage, the only true way is to cope in your own way.
+Some women have guilt for having so many emotions or for not feeling the way society expects them to feel.
+There is no correct way to feel after having a miscarriage, the only true way is to cope in your way.

 Miscarriages and Fibroids

-- If the fibroid is closer to the middle of the uterus
+• If the fibroid is closer to the middle of the uterus

-- Subserosal and submucosal fibroids can interfere when they grow within the uterine cavity
+• Subserosal and submucosal fibroids can interfere when they grow within the uterine cavity

-- Larger fibroids can take blood flow away from a developing fetus
+• Larger fibroids can take blood flow away from a developing fetus

-- Changes in the shape of the uterus can interfere with the movement of the sperm or embryo
+• Changes in the shape of the uterus can interfere with the movement of the sperm or embryo

 Becoming a mother is one of the most challenging things women can experience.
 This experience can be more difficult when the mother does not get the opportunity to take her baby home with her.
 These mothers deserve to be celebrated with all mothers, especially on Mother’s Day.
 Their celebrations may not look the same, but they are celebrations all the same.